 Many changes have taken place within the organization over the past three decades including mergers, new starts, acquisitions and an expansion into dental services, telemedicine, and computer technology.
 Since the mergers of the two organizations, the scope of funding from the BPHC changed.
 Instead of assisting the clinics in sustainability, the current goal of the funding is to provide quality, affordable healthcare to the medically uninsured and/or medically underserved.
 This has been Horizon’s mission for over 35 years.

 Horizon is governed by a volunteer community board of directors.
 The 14 members represent the communities served by the organization and the current board chair is Sally Rosin from Bryant.
 In October, 1983, John Mengenhausen was hired as the Chief Executive Officer to work under the guidance and director of the community board of directors.
-He has provided direction and guidance to the staff for over 30 years.
+He has provided direction and guidance to the staff for 35 years.